FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 ### **Connection management**

-Server connections are established form every single Aruba Instant access point, in case of a controller-less setup, and from every Aruba controller in case of a controller-based setup.
+Server connections are established form every single Aruba Instant access point, in case of a controller-less setup, or from every Aruba controller in case of a controller-based setup.

 For example, in a controller cluster setup with 4 controllers every controller will establish a connection to the remote server.